AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data backup/Manually back up an ApsaraDB for MongoDB instance.md

 4. Find the target instance and click its ID.

-5. In the upper-right corner of the page, click **Backup Instance**.
+5. In the upper-right corner of the page, click **Back up Instance**.

 6. In the dialog box that appears, specify **Backup Method**.